Who else is on the meditation app market

 We’re no strangers to creating meditation apps.
 At Purrweb, we’ve developed over 300 projects — some of them were solutions specific to the wellness industry.
 For instance, one of the apps revolved around sleep stories.

-Let’s examine the path of this app from the idea to full fledged product:
+Let’s examine the path of this app from the idea to a full-fledged product:

 We have met with the founders in May 2020.
 The second wave of COVID-19 was looming, and they wanted to create an app centered around breathing exercises to alleviate anxiety.
 We already had experience with such apps, so we agreed to work together.